edocsss/RARSS/server/README.md

 ### Model Configuration
 Each model Python file will have a `__main__` part in which you can change the parameters related to each model.
 If you would like to change more general configurations like the `training size`, `testing size`, or `whose data to use for training and/or testing`, you can change those in ```<path_to_server_root_dir>/config.py```.

-### Model Validation
+### Model Validation (K-Fold)
 There are 4 models we are currently using: SVM, Random Forest, Naive Bayes, and Multi-Layer Perceptron (MLP).
-MLP training will take quite some time to finish while the other 3 models will finish almost instantly for the same amount of data.

 Model Validation using the K-Fold CV can be easily done by running the corresponding Python file.
 For example, if you would like to test SVM model, run  ```<path_to_server_root_dir>/classifier/cv/svm.py```.

+Each model building Python script will have different possible parameters that you can play around with.
+In addition, the Python script also allows testing different parameter values (similar to Grid search, but not an exhaustive parameter search).

+### Model Validation (Leave-One-Out)

+# Real Time Monitoring